-Sheila J. Ellenberger, Henry S. and Katherine W. Evans Director and Distinguished Librarian, B.S., M.Ed., Slippery Rock University; M.L.S., Kent State University; Ed.D., Nova Southeastern University Nicole Arnold, Reference Librarian, B.A, Wittenberg University; M.A., M.L.S., Indiana University
+Nainsi Houston, Henry S. and Katherine W. Evans Director and Distinguished Librarian and Professor of Library Science, B.A., University of Dayton; M.A., University of Cincinnati; M.A., University of Missouri; Ph.D., University of Tulsa

+Nicole Arnold, Reference Librarian, B.A, Wittenberg University; M.A., M.L.S., Indiana University